 is to oversee operation of the Internet's Authoritative Root-Server

-is the trustee for the .mw country-code top-level domain (the "Delegated
+Manager is the trustee for the .PS country-code top-level domain (the

-ccTLD"), assigned to Malawi according to the two-letter codes
+"Delegated ccTLD"), assigned to Palestine according to the

-in the ISO 3166-1 list for the representation of names of countries
+two-letter codes in the ISO 3166-1 list for the representation of

-or territories.
-The Manager has the duty to manage and operate the
+names of countries or territories.
+The Manager has the duty to manage

-Delegated ccTLD in the interests of and in consultation with the local
+and operate the Delegated ccTLD in the interests of and in consultation

-Internet community, mindful of the interests of the global Internet
+with the local Internet community, mindful of the interests of the